junhyuk0708/lol-data-collector/README.md

-# lol-data-collector
-Automated data collection pipeline for League of Legends using Python, Docker, and cron jobs.

 # League of Legends Data Collection Automation

 This repository provides a setup guide for automating data collection from League of Legends using Python scripts, Docker, and cron jobs.